← Blog

 The right to support already exists in law.
 Sweden’s own Parliament has documented how far short of it the outcomes fall.
 What the Skolverket report adds is the reason, stated by the people closest to it: the support the law promises depends on resources that, two times out of three, are not there.

-This is the same wall from a different angle as the special-education teacher shortage.
+This is the same wall from a different angle as the special-education teacher shortage, sharpened by the fact that Sweden’s two special-education roles are not interchangeable.
 Whether the missing resource is a specialist, an hour, or a line in a budget, the effect on the student is identical.
 The adapted support they are entitled to does not arrive.

 What closes a resource gap